hxx344/perp/README_EN.md

 - `--aster-leg3-depth`: Override the depth level for the Aster reverse maker leg (defaults to `--aster-maker-depth`).
 - Before each hedging cycle the executor checks the configured L1 wallet and bridges any native USDC balance above 1 USDC to the linked Lighter account before submitting new orders.
-- `--virtual-aster-maker`: Simulate the Aster maker legs without sending real orders; combine with `--virtual-maker-price-source bn` to watch Binance futures level-4 prices instead of Aster depth, and optionally override the Binance contract symbol via `--virtual-maker-symbol` (defaults to the resolved Aster contract ID).
+- `--virtual-aster-maker`: Simulate the Aster maker legs without sending real orders; combine with `--virtual-maker-price-source bn` to watch Binance futures level-4 prices instead of Aster depth, or `--virtual-maker-price-source edgex` to source prices from EdgeX.
+If `EDGEX_ACCOUNT_ID` and `EDGEX_STARK_PRIVATE_KEY` are set the script uses the official SDK; otherwise it falls back to the public WebSocket feed (configurable via `EDGEX_PUBLIC_WS_URL`).
+Optionally override the contract symbol via `--virtual-maker-symbol` (defaults to the resolved Aster contract ID or ticker, depending on the source).
 - `--preserve-initial-position`: Capture the current Lighter position at startup and restore it after each cycle (and during shutdown) whenever it drifts from that baseline, rather than forcing the account to flat exposure.
 - `--coordinator-url`: When provided, the bot will push live metrics to the lightweight dashboard served by